-The GS models will be used to rapidly and accurately select improved seedlings for increased volume, wood durability and pest resistance (wildlife browsing and foliar pathogens).
-Vegetative copies of these seedlings will be planted in the industry-owned WRC seed orchards on southern Vancouver Island and within 7 years after project completion, these orchards will have reached an annual production capacity to meet the demand of ~ 8 M trees for reforestation for the entire annual WRC planting program across BC.
-This effort will also result in earlier merchantable volume (10-20 years) through selection for wildlife browse resistance and foliar pathogen resistance.
+The GS models will be used to rapidly and accurately select seedlings for increased volume, wood durability and pest resistance (wildlife browsing and foliar pathogens).
+Vegetative copies of these seedlings will be planted in the industry-owned WRC seed orchards on southern Vancouver Island and within 7 years after project completion, these orchards are expected to have reached an annual production capacity to meet the demand of ~ 8 M trees for reforestation for the entire annual WRC planting program across BC.
+This effort also has the potential to result in earlier merchantable volume (10-20 years) through selection for wildlife browse resistance and leaf pathogen resistance.